 What to wear?

 The official Shintaido uniform is a traditional white keiko-gi with a white belt.
-However beginners can come in loose fitting clothing with ample room in the shoulders and crotch.
-Bare feet or white tabi (Japanese rubber soled shoes) are best as they allow you to use your toes for balance, however soft soled shoes are also acceptable.
-Classes usually include extensive warm-ups and stretching and usually run 1-2 hours.
+However beginners are fine in loose fitting clothing with ample room in the shoulders and crotch; if possible wear white or neutral colours.
+Bare feet or white tabi (Japanese rubber soled shoes) allow you to use your toes for balance, however light trainers or soft soled shoes are also acceptable.
+Classes include extensive warm-ups and stretching and usually run 1-2 hours.